 - Initial Statement of Reasoning - (Microsoft Word)

-- Proposed Regulation Text - (Microsoft Word)
+- Proposed Regulation Text - (Adobe PDF)

 Assist cities, counties and nonprofit community housing development organizations (CHDOs) to create and retain affordable housing.

 Grants to cities and counties; low-interest loans to state-certified CHDOs operating in state-eligible jurisdictions.

 At least 50 percent of funds will be awarded to rural applicants.

 Most assistance is in the form of loans by city and county recipients to project developers, to be repaid to local HOME accounts for reuse.

 Rental developments are subject to terms contained in the Uniform Multifamily Regulations (UMRs), Title 25 commencing with section 8300 – 8316 (Adobe PDF).

 A minimum of 15 percent of total state HOME funds are set aside for CHDOs.